Associate Veterinarian, DVM, PhD, DABVP (Feline)

 Dr. Olah’s other professional affiliations include the International Association of Cat Doctors, the New Mexico Veterinary Medical Association, and the American Veterinary Medical Association.

-New Mexico has been his home for the past 22 years.
-In 1990, he graduated with a Ph.D. in Physics from Rice University in Houston, Texas.
-After graduation, he held several research positions in Europe and then in New Mexico.
-In 1996, Dr. Olah decided to pursue his interest in veterinary medicine.
-He was accepted into veterinary school at Oklahoma State University in 1998, where he graduated at the top of his class with a DVM degree in 2002.
+New Mexico has been his home for the past 25+ years.
+In 1990, he graduated with a Ph.D. in Physics from Rice University in Houston, TX.
+After graduation, he held several research positions in Europe and then in NM.
+In ’96, he decided to pursue his interest in veterinary medicine and was accepted into veterinary school at Oklahoma State University in 1998, where he graduated at the top of his class with a DVM degree in 2002.

-After graduation, Dr. Olah accepted a yearlong academic appointment at The Ohio State University College of Veterinary Medicine in Columbus, Ohio where he taught parasitology to first-year veterinary students and conducted research on tick-borne diseases.
+After graduation, Dr. Olah accepted a yearlong academic and research appointment at The Ohio State University College of Veterinary Medicine in Columbus, OH where he taught parasitology to first-year veterinary students and conducted research regarding tick-borne diseases.
 He left research to practice medicine in a feline specialty clinic in Columbus for a few months where he discovered his true passion for feline medicine.
 He moved back to New Mexico and worked at Smith Veterinary Hospital in Santa Fe for 8 years and was dedicated to their feline hospital section before joining our clinic.
 His special interests include feline internal medicine, infectious diseases, and parasitology.